tskow99/cautious-random-forest/README.md

 `jupyter notebook`

+Please note, when running the notebook, you do not need to run cell 5 unless you want to run grid search for hyper-paramters.
+Hyper-parameters for each model are stored in config files in `configs` so you can skip straight to cell 6 which will be much faster.
+You do not need to run both cell 5 and 6.

 ## Code Layout

 To validate the results from our report, run `results.ipynb`.
 The notebook will fit each of our classifiers to each of our datasets and run evaluation on all classifiers.
 Note that one section, the first cell under `Fit Models` will take a few hours to run but is not necessary to replicate our results.